mattiapitossi/payments-engine-rs/README.md

 if any blocking error occurs, the validation message goes to stderr.
 This is to separate errors from stdout.

-- example err when prompting a wrong path (named ex that does not exist): `Error: cannot find path ex`
+- example err when prompting a wrong path (e.g., a path named `ex` that does not exist): `Error: cannot find path ex`
-- example err when tx ids are not unique: `Error: Transaction ids are not unique!`
+- example err when transaction ids are not unique: `Error: Transaction ids are not unique!`

 ## examples